royerlab/ultrack/docs/source/index.rst

 ultrack
 =======

-``ultrack`` is general purpose cell tracking software that can be used to track cells in 2D and 3D images.
+``ultrack`` is general purpose 2D/3D cell tracking software.

+It can track from segmentation masks or from raw images directly, specially fluorescence microscopy images.

+Four interfaces are provided, depending on your needs:

+- napari plugin
+- FIJI plugin
+- Python API
+- Command line interface for batch processing, including distributed computing.

+See below for additional details in each interface.

-It was originally developed to terabyte-scale zebrafish embryo images where we had few 3D annotations.
+Moreover, it was originally developed to terabyte-scale zebrafish embryo images where we had few 3D annotations.
 Hence, a few key features of ``ultrack`` are:

 - Out-of-memory storage of intermediate results.
 You should not run out of memory even for large datasets.
 We have tracked a 3TB dataset on a laptop with 64GB of RAM.